David is has over 20 years of experience treating adults who were abused as children. He also has a dog who was abused by previous owners.

 What Is Canine PTSD?

-There is a lot of popular literature but little hard science on C-PTSD, and when I looked for "Canine PTSD" on Google Scholar, I found only a handful of research.
+There is a lot of popular literature but little hard science on C-PTSD.
+When I looked for "Canine PTSD" on Google Scholar, I found only a handful of research.
 One of the first papers by McMillian et al. was published in the "Journal of Applied Animal Welfare Science" in 2015.

 Dr. McMillian and his colleagues identified 69 dogs that had, to a high degree of probability, undergone some form of abuse by prior owners.
 They then asked the present owners to report on their dog's behavior, using a questionnaire called the identified "Canine Behavioral Assessment and Research Questionnaire."
 The scores given by the owners were compared with scores given by owners of non-abused dogs to their pets.